iron-software/IronXL-Examples/examples/insert-new-rows-and-columns/README.md

 ***Based on <https://ironsoftware.com/examples/insert-new-rows-and-columns/>***

-**IronXL** library facilitates the insertion of single and multiple rows and columns directly through C# code, circumventing the need for Office Interop.
+**IronXL Library** provides functionality for adding both individual and several rows or columns within C# code, eliminating the need for Office Interop.

-### Insert Row
+### Adding a Row

-The methods `InsertRow` and `InsertRows` make it feasible to insert new rows.
-These functions add row(s) at the position prior to the given index.
+Utilizing the `InsertRow` and `InsertRows` methods, you can seamlessly introduce new rows.
+These methods insert the row(s) preceding the designated index.

-### Insert Column
+### Adding a Column

-To introduce new column(s), you can use the `InsertColumn` and `InsertColumns` methods, which place the column(s) before the designated index.
+To insert columns, the `InsertColumn` and `InsertColumns` methods are used.
+They facilitate the addition of columns before the given index position.

-It's important to note that all index positions referred to above are zero-based indexes.
+Kindly note that all mentioned index positions are based on zero-based indexing.